gehtsoft/forex-connect/samples/Windows/cs/netcore1.0/TableManagerSamples/PrintRollover/ReadMe.txt

 Brief
 ==================================================================================
-This sample shows how to process information when an order is executed partially due to the insufficient market liquidity.
+This sample shows how to get Rollover values for specified instrument.
 The sample performs the following actions:
 1. Login.
 2. Print rollover for specific instrument
-4. Logout.
+3. Logout.

 Building the application
 ==================================================================================